lucaselblanc/pollardsrho/README.md

 ## Description

 This repository contains the implementation of Pollard's Rho algorithm for the secp256k1 elliptic curve.
-The goal is to generate private keys over O√n using a tortoise and many hares, similar to Pollard's Kangoroo, to run the program it is necessary to have the public key of the bitcoin wallet.
+The goal is to generate pseudorandom private keys with search complexity O√n using the tortoise/hare race method.
+To run the program, you need the public key of your Bitcoin wallet.

 ## Algorithm Complexity

 The expected time complexity of Pollard's Rho algorithm for elliptic curves is <code>O(&#8730;n)</code>, where <code>n</code> is the order of the group to the generating point(G).
-Given secp256k1, this translates to approximately <code>O(2<sup>128</sup>)</code>.
+Given secp256k1, this translates to approximately <code>O(2<sup>128</sup>)</code>, which is the quadratic needed to achieve the birthday paradox.

 #### Prerequisites

+- C++17 or later
+- boost::multiprecision
-- boost::multiprecision.
+- CUDA Toolkit

 ---